Snowflake-Labs/sfquickstarts/site/sfguides/src/machine_learning_with_apache_airflow_and_snowpark/machine_learning_with_apache_airflow_and_snowpark.md

 This will build our local Airflow environment using the Docker engine and the Astro CLI.
 After your Airflow environment has finished starting up, open up the UI by navigating to `localhost:8080` in the browser and use admin/admin as the username/password to login.

-After you've opened the UI, unpause the `customer_analytics` DAG and press the play icon to start it!
+After you've opened the UI, unpause the `customer_analytics` DAG and press the play icon to start it.

 ![header](assets/machine_learning_with_apache_airflow_and_snowpark_3_airflow_ui.png)

-This DAG demonstrates an end-to-end application workflow to generate predictions on Customer data using OpenAI embeddings with a Weaviate vector database as well as Snowpark decorators, the Snowflake XCOM backend andthe Snowpark ML model registry.
+This DAG demonstrates an end-to-end application workflow to generate predictions on customer data using OpenAI embeddings with a Weaviate vector database as well as Snowpark decorators, the Snowflake XCom backend and the Snowpark ML model registry.
 The Astro CLI can easily be adapted to include additional Docker-based services, as we did here to include services for Minio, Weaviate and streamlit.

 <!-- ------------------------ -->
 ## DAG Explanation